santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Living Weapon

-As and action you may touch a plant or fungi, it grows in interaction with your Ki into a staff that does 1d6 bludgeoning damage.
+As and action you may touch a seed, plant, spores (1/16 pounds) or fungi, it grows in interaction with your Ki into a staff that does 1d6 bludgeoning damage.
 It has the *Finesse* and *Light* properties.

 You may use your wisdom modifier for the attack and damage rolls of melee attacks of this weapon.

-The staff is considered alive.
+The staff is considered alive and a *plant focus*.
 The staff instantly rots if you use this ability again, it's dispelled or dies.

 <div style='margin-top:10px'></div>